saythe17/AsyncNeRF/README.md

   <img src="./assets/main.png" width="100%" height="100%">
 </div>

 *The time-pose function is modeled using a 1-D multi-resolution hash grid with direct and speed losses.
-After bootstrapping the scene representation networks with pure RGB signals, the predicted depth sensor poses are used for jointly optimizing the NeRFs' parameters $\theta$.
-At each timestamp ($t_i$ from RGB sequence or $t_j$ from depth sequence), only one modality of sensor signals is provided, thus only one loss term is activated (shown on the right).*
+After bootstrapping the scene representation networks with pure RGB signals, the predicted depth sensor poses are used for jointly optimizing the NeRFs' parameters.
+At each timestamp, only one modality of sensor signals is provided, thus only one loss term is activated (shown on the right).*

 ## Install